iipc/openwayback/wayback-cdx-server/README.md

     However, the offset/limit model does not scale well to large querties since the CDX server must read and skip through the number of results specified by
 **offset**, so the CDX server begins reading at the beginning every time.

+## Advanced Usage

+The following features are for more specific/advanced usage of the CDX server.

 ### Resumption Key ###